 A. You will need some help with walking for about 6 weeks.
 You will start with a walker and then use a cane based on how quickly you progress with healing.

 Q. Can I get a handicapped parking permit?

 A. Your surgeon’s office can help you get a permit.

 Take Care of Your New Hip Joint

 It’s very important that you take care of yourself by following hip precautions after joint replacement for as long as your doctor tells you to.
 Ignoring hip precautions after hip surgery increases your risk of hip dislocation.
-Hip dislocation can go undetected.
-Hip or joint pain is not always associated with the dislocation.
+Hip dislocations can go undetected as they are not always associated with pain.
 Following hip precautions is the best way to make sure a dislocation doesn’t happen and possibly go unnoticed.

 Note that the information in this article is purely informative and should never be used in place of the advice of professionals.